Ozark minnow: Habitat

 Ozark minnows are mostly found in creeks or small rivers that have "gravelly or rocky bottoms and strong, permanent flow", and are often found in schools with other minnow species.
 In addition, they can be found in pools or near riffles, which are "light rapids where water flows across a shallow section of river".
 They are also most frequently found in waters that are not highly populated, to ensure their safety and protection.
 Ozark minnows prefer weaker currents to strong currents, but are found slightly below the surface in calmer water.
 They prefer freshwater and a more benthic biome, staying close to the bottom for the majority of the time.

 As for their geographic distribution, Ozark minnows can be found in the "central highlands" of the United States.
 They are mainly found in the Mississippi River of more southern states, in addition to Oklahoma and Kansas, due to excessive farming in the more northern states of Minnesota, Iowa, Illinois, and Wisconsin.

 Specifically in these states, they have been found in southeast Minnesota in the Root, Cedar, and Zumbro rivers, the northern and southern portions of Wisconsin, and in northeast Oklahoma.
 They have also been found in the Ozark highlands of Arkansas, Missouri, and Iowa.

 Diet

+Ozark Minnows are omnivorous, feeding on a variety of plant matter and small invertebrates along the bottom.